AdobeDocs/commerce-operations.en/help/release/product-availability.md

 ## Commerce Services

-Commerce Services are a suite of features that are hosted on Adobe infrastructure and provides robust functionality and fast response times, in conjunction with your Commerce instance.
+Commerce Services are a suite of Adobe-hosted features that provide robust functionality and fast response times, in conjunction with your Commerce instance.

 It is recommended that merchants use the most recent version of a service to ensure the highest stability and functionality.
 The documentation describes the currently released version.